An upper bound to gas storage and delivery via pressure-swing adsorption in porous materials: Methods

 where we have made use of the derivative relationship between $\mu$ and the Helmholtz free energy $F$, and have then reordered the functional and partial derivatives.
 Let us consider the interior derivative first.
 The derivative of the Helmholtz free energy with respect to the external potential $\Vk$ yields the number density:

-The number density is itself spatially uniform for any stable system in a fluid state at this density (i.e. does not spontaneously crystallize), and thus has a Fourier transform that is proportional to a Dirac $\delta$-function.
+The number density given a uniform potential is itself spatially uniform for any stable system in a fluid state at this density (i.e. does not spontaneously crystallize), and thus has a Fourier transform that is proportional to a Dirac $\delta$-function.
 Thus, the functional derivative $\frac{\delta F}{\delta \V(\rvec)}$ is actually a uniform function.
 We can insert this expression into Eq.~\ref{eq:dmudpot} to find that

 Thus, the functional derivative of both $\mu$ and $N$ with regard to $\V(\rvec)$ are themselves spatially uniform.
-Since we already maximize $D$ with respect to the spatially uniform component of the potential (i.e. $\kvec=0$), the derivative of $D$ with respect to any change of potential is zero.
+Since we already maximize $\rho_D$ with respect to the spatially uniform component of the potential (i.e. $\kvec=0$), the derivative of $\rho_D$ with respect to any change of potential is zero.

 This demonstrates that a spatially uniform potential leads to an extremum value of the deliverable capacity.
 This proof is insufficient, however, to show that it must be a true maximum.